AriaMisa/github-pages-with-jekyll/_posts/2022-08-27-my-first-blog-post.md

 ---
-title: "GitHub-Pages"
+title: "AriaMisa: 1"
 date: 2022-08-27
 ---
-# GitHub Pages

-By using markdown and Jekyll themes I can quickly write these blog posts and reinforce my learning process.
+Hi, I'm new to programming and plan to use this blog as a place to reinforce my learning process